Custom Trigger

 <!-- Place this component wherever you want the trigger button.

-You can also pass your own trigger ID and style the button however you like. -->
+Style the button however you like. -->

 <script setup>